Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Preliminaries

 \section{Preliminaries}

-We begin this section by setting up the notation and terminology to be used throughout the paper.
-For more details on algebraic geometry codes, we refer the reader to the standard references \cite{St}, \cite{vL}.
+We begin this section by setting up the notation and terminology used throughout the paper.
+We refer the reader to the standard references~\cite{St} and \cite{vL} for more details on algebraic geometry codes.